-We have collaboratively worked with expert start-up accountants, formation specialists, and our service partners to curate an exceptionally valuable guide, which provides secrets from industry experts to starting a successful business in the UK versus a business that will potentially fail.
+We have collaboratively worked with expert startup accountants, formation specialists, and our service partners to help you with an exceptionally valuable guide.

 Service Business

 As the name suggests, the service business provides services to potential customers.
-Services are also known as intangible products or products which do not possess a physical form.
-The strategic processes of the services business are different from what other types of small businesses may observe.
+Services are also known as intangible products (products which do not possess a physical form).
 Examples of service businesses include salons, schools, banks, law firms, accountants, and so on.

 Merchandising Business

-Small businesses that have been a traditional brick and mortar businesses are adapting to selling online to remain relevant or to grow their business faster.
+It is worth underlining here that small businesses that have been traditional brick-and-mortar businesses are adapting to selling online to remain relevant and grow their business faster.

 The fourth type of business exists, which is known as a Hybrid Business.
 Hybrid Businesses refer to the kind of business that can be classified into more than a single type of business.
 However, when push comes to shove, hybrid businesses are classified into one of the three kinds of businesses based on their main business interest.